I had no idea I would become the Grammar Goddess. It just sort of happened.

 One minute I was working as an executive assistant, then I was teaching topics I knew almost nothing about for an international seminar firm and being scolded for my lack of knowledge, then I was teaching American grammar (which was better, but not wonderful in the early days) for that same firm, and suddenly I was the Grammar Goddess!

-It’s been 20 years since all that started, and I marvel constantly at how lucky I was each step of the way.
+It’s been 20+ years since all that started in 1995, and I marvel constantly at how lucky I was each step of the way.

-That leap has given me two distinct ways to help others: onsite corporate training with tailored workbooks and information, and copyediting / proofreading all sorts of fabulous articles and documents ranging from the banal to the sublime to the “I have NO idea what this is all about” topics.
+That leap has given me two distinct ways to help others: onsite corporate training with tailored workbooks and information, and editing / copyediting all sorts of fabulous articles and books ranging from the banal to the sublime to the “I have NO idea what this is all about” topics.

 What’s not to love?
 It’s been a wild ride, and I hope to continue for many more years.